Treatment

 Sealed Prollenium Revanesse Pure box opened in front of you with visible lot number and expiry.
 RN, NP or physician injector credentials displayed.
 Chlorhexidine skin prep.
 Written informed consent.
 Documented hyaluronidase on-site for reversal.

 Revanesse Pure is considered cosmetic and is generally not covered by provincial health insurance.
 Many Toronto patients use a Health Spending Account (HSA) through employer benefits to offset cost.
-Bar Beauty also partners with Beautifi for installment financing on Series of 2 or 3 packages, splitting a $1,700 series into payments as low as $77 per month.

 Tax-Deductible Scenarios